Iron-E/nvim-highlite/README.md

 1. Rename `lua/highlite/` to `lua/<name of your colorscheme>/`.
 2. Follow the directions in [lua/`<name of your colorscheme>`/init.lua](lua/highlite/init.lua).
 3. Rename `colors/highlite.vim` to `colors/<name of your colorscheme>.vim`.
-4. Follow the instructions in [`colors/highlite.vim`](colors/highlite.vim).
+4. Follow the instructions in [colors/`<name of your colorscheme>`.vim](colors/highlite.vim).

 ## Examples

-The following colorschemes are built using `nvim-highlite`:
+This repository in itself is an example of how to use `nvim-highlite`.
+Aside from this, the following colorschemes are built using `nvim-highlite`:

 * (if you use this, open an issue and I'll add it here!)